edumco/automation-resources/programing/java/README.md

 # Java

-Java is a commom language used by testers in traditional corporations.
+Java is a widely used by testers in traditional corporations.

+It is used for Unit and Component tests for Java programs and for Integration tests on web pages using automation frameworks like Selenium.

 ## Courses